 2. Choose Calming Colors

-Paint your walls in colors that will recede into the background while creating an environment where you can relax.
+Paint your walls in Pittsburgh meditation room paint colors that will recede into the background while creating an environment where you can relax.
 Neutral colors like gray, brown, gray-blue, and gray-green are all excellent options.
 When you select a color for your meditation room, consider the décor and furnishings in the room.
 Coordinate the walls to the other objects and furnishings in the room.